Piranha 3DD: Plot

 The adult water park opens with David Hasselhoff in attendance as a celebrity guest.
 Among the guests are Deputy Fallon and former cameraman Andrew Cunningham, survivors of the previous year's piranha attacks in which Fallon lost his legs.
 Fallon is there in the hope of overcoming his fear of the water.
 Maddy attempts to shut the water park down but is stopped by Chet and Kyle.
 The piranhas enter the area through the pipes and attack, killing many guests.
 Fallon uses a shotgun leg prosthesis to fight the piranhas, while Hasselhoff rescues a young boy named David.
 An uncaring Chet attempts to escape, but a low-hanging pendant banner decapitates him.

 Maddy instructs Barry to begin draining the pools while she attempts to save those still in the water.
 However, while rescuing people, she becomes caught in the suction and is dragged down to the bottom of the pool.
-Barry sees a human-sized adult piranha swimming toward her and throws a litter trident to kill it.
+Barry sees a dolphin-sized adult piranha swimming toward her and throws a litter trident to kill it.
 After Kyle refuses to save her because of his fear of piranhas, Barry, despite being unable to swim, leaps down and brings her to the surface, at which point Maddy is revived.
 Thankful to him for saving her, she shares a kiss with Barry, who reveals that he has a crush on her.

 Another employee, Big Dave, pours chlorine into the pipes, followed by a lit joint.
 A resulting explosion kills most of the piranhas.
 Kyle is also killed by a falling trident.
 The celebrations are cut short when Maddy receives a phone call from Mr. Goodman, who informs them that the piranha left with him has escaped its tank and can now move on land, to which Maddy replies that she already knows.
 A lone piranha emerges from the pool and decapitates David while he tries to photograph it.
 The film ends with the survivors taking pictures of David's corpse with his hysterical mother covered in his blood, and Hasselhoff, overlooking the incident from his chair, calls David a "little ginger Moron".